4wayhandshake/4wayhandshake.github.io/content/walkthrough/openadmin.md

 ![ssh with key only](ssh%20with%20key%20only.png)

 Unfortunately, none of  these attempts were successful.
-If this key is for ``joanna``, then the key must have been generated with a passphrase, and that passphrase is not "n1nj4W4rri0R!" :thinking:
+If this key is for ``joanna``, then the key must have been generated with a passphrase, and that passphrase is not "n1nj4W4rri0R!" 🤔